a-n-rose/a-n-rose.github.io/_posts/2018-08-01-mimic-master.md

 Much better, right?

-A surprise issue I faced was artifacts at the start of recordings: in some of the recordings, artifacts were present in the first milliseconds.
+A surprise issue I faced was artifacts in collected audio data: in some of the recordings, artifacts were present in the first milliseconds.
 Similar patterns were found in the course of this research <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5426841/pdf/sensors-17-00917.pdf">project.</a> Since I didn't want these influencing analyses, I decided to remove the first few milliseconds of every recording the game took.
 ##### Example of Beginning Recording Artifact
 ![Imgur](https://i.imgur.com/aeqYaoM.png)